moroses/evnc/README.md

-# evnc---nonequilibrium vnc proccess manager
+# evnc: vnc server manager

 This is a homebrew VNC server manager, for multiple users with an easy to set config file per user.

 ## Config file scheme

-The config file needs to be in the user's home folder named ".evnc".
+The config file needs to be in the user's home folder named `.evnc`.

 Default appearence of the config file for now:
 ```